 You’ve heard it repeatedly on radio, podcasts, and TV.
 You’ve read it in various books and articles.
 You’ve even heard it in your pastor’s sermon.
 The problem: it’s a lie.

-“50% of all marriages end in divorce.”
+a “50% of all marriages end in divorce.”

 It’s simply not true and never has been.
 Something more true: “A lie gets halfway around the world before the truth has a chance to get its pants on.”
 In this case, the lie made it all the way around the world before the truth even got out of bed.